Ternary Compression for Communication-Efficient Federated Learning: Experimental Results

 \subsection{Settings}

-To evaluate the performance of the proposed network quantization and ternary protocol in federated learning systems, we first conduct experiments with 10 independent physical clients connected by a Local Area Network (LAN).
-Then, we test the obtained model in the simulation environment with the number of clients varying from 10 to 100.
+To evaluate the performance of the proposed network quantization and ternary protocol in federated learning systems, we first conduct experiments with five independent physical clients connected by a Local Area Network (LAN).

-The physical system consists of four CPU laptops that are connected wirelessly through LAN to mimic low-power mobile devices, one of which acts as the server aggregation model and the remaining laptops act as clients participating in the federated training.
+The physical system consists of one CPU laptop and five GPU workstations that are connected wirelessly through LAN, the CPU laptop acts as the server to aggregate local models and the remaining GPU workstations act as clients participating in the federated training.
 Each client only communicates with the server and there is no information exchange between the clients.

-For simulations, we typically use 10 clients for experiments according to the number of classes in the datasets.
+For simulations, we typically use 100 clients for experiments.
 A detailed description of the configuration is given below.

 \noindent1) {\bf Compared algorithms}.
 In this work, we compare the following algorithms:

 \begin{itemize}[\IEEEsetlabelwidth{12)}] \item Baseline: the centralized learning algorithm, such as stochastic gradient descent (SGD) method, which means that all data is stored in a single computing center and the model is trained directly using the entire data.